 - Interest: Interest on the compensation award can be claimed

-What To Do If You Have A Disability Discrimination Claim
+Disability Discrimination Solicitors: What To Do If You Have A Claim

-Should you require advice on any area of disability discrimination, then please do not hesitate to contact us.
+Should you require advice on disability discrimination, then please do not hesitate to contact one of our specialist disability discrimination solicitors.
 We can be contacted either by telephoning us on 0333 3010 700, or by completing the questionnaire on the right hand side of this page.

-As a specialist employment law firm, you can rely upon us to provide you with quality advice from a leading employment law solicitor within the profession.
+As specialist disability discrimination solicitors, you can rely upon us to provide you with quality advice from leading disability discrimination solicitors within the profession.

-Please note that we offer a free initial consultation.
+Please note that our specialist disability discrimination solicitors offer a free initial consultation.